TFS4JIRA vs. Exalate: How Do They Compare?

 TFS4Jira is priced via the Atlassian marketplace only for the Jira side, meaning it would be based on the user tiers.
 Considering 100 Jira Cloud users, you’d need to pay $4200 annually.
 You can learn more about the pricing here

 Exalate has a Free Plan that supports simple sync through its Basic mode.
-It has an out-of-the-box configuration for syncing issue types, summary, description, comments, and attachments.
+It has an out-of-the-box configuration for syncing issue types, summaries, descriptions, comments, and attachments.
 With this plan, you can sync up to 1,000 entities per month for free.

 The Premium plan (fully customizable with all feature sets) unlocks the full potential of Exalate with all three modes: the Basic mode, the Visual mode, and the powerful Script mode.
 You can purchase this plan after the free trial.
 To know more about the pricing for other platforms that Exalate supports, you can visit the pricing page